Rachel Clark, Person-centred Counsellor, MBACP(Accred)

 How can counselling help?

-I'm Rachel, a qualified counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), working with children, young people and adults across Lincolnshire.
+I'm Rachel, a qualified counsellor and accredited member of the British Association of Counselling and Psychotherapy (BACP), working with children, young people and adults across Lincolnshire.
 As a person-centred counsellor, my approach is open; my aim is to provide a relaxed, welcoming and safe space to talk and explore your thoughts and feelings.

 I want you to feel supported and valued and accepted without judgement: but most importantly I want you to feel that your voice is truly heard.
 Of course, sometimes its hard to find that voice, especially with someone you've never met before.